 A solo exhibition of new paintings and graphites.
 A catalogue has been published to accompany the exhibition.

-I am currently developing new work for forthcoming solo exhibitions at Sarah Myerscough Gallery, London (March 2015), and Paul Kuhn Gallery, Calgary, Canada (August/September 2015)
+I am currently developing new work for a forthcoming solo exhibition at Paul Kuhn Gallery, Calgary, Canada (August/September 2015)